This page may contain affiliate links. Learn More.

 You can print out the emergency personnel numbers from the policy link above for Oklahoma daycare and add your first and last name and any emergency info to the bottom or back of this sheet to meet all the requirements.

-Forms to post for DHS child care guidelines Oklahoma
+DHS child care guidelines Oklahoma

 You’ll need to take down your old Notice to Parents and Insurance Forms and print out the new ones.
 Also, you’ll need to print a copy of each one that parents fill out.
 You’ll need one of each for each family and they must be resigned every year.